albar965/littlenavmap-manual/src/en/OPTIONS.rst

 flexibility when positioning other dock windows.

 This can cause several unwanted effects when arranging dock windows.
-Uncheck this if you do experience problems when resizing dock windows.
+Deselect this if you do experience problems when resizing dock windows.

 You have to restart the program after changing this option.